-- Lectins, which are proteins that bind carbohydrates together.
+- Lectins are proteins that bind carbohydrates together.
 They’re found in all living creatures, including humans and plants.

-- Calcitriol, which is the active form of vitamin D in the blood.
+- Calcitriol is the active form of vitamin D in the blood.
 It also plays an important role in calcium absorption and bone development.

 - Saponins, which are thought to protect plants from being eaten by animals.
 However, there’s still little evidence of the extent of how much we’re affected by this.

 The fact of the matter is that there is nothing severely dangerous about nightshade vegetables.
 Surprisingly, a lot of them don’t even contain a huge amount of health benefits.
 When it comes to alkaloid mixtures, especially capsaicin and nicotine, you shouldn’t leave them out entirely either.
 They can also act as strong and effective disease fighters.